I study how design can make emerging technology more accessible and human-centered.

-I am a PhD Student in Regional Development Planning at the University of Cincinnati's College of Design, Architecture, Art, and Planning (DAAP), where I also serve as an Adjunct Instructor in Industrial Design and Presidential Fellow.
+I'm a PhD student in Regional Development Planning at the University of Cincinnati's College of Design, Architecture, Art, and Planning (DAAP), where I also teach in the industrial design program and hold a Presidential Fellowship.

 Developing a game-engine-based framework that integrates spatial data, simulation, and participatory input to support human-centered urban design.
 This work bridges planning theory, design practice, and lived experience through research-through-design methodologies.